 The Aftermath: Berlin’s Rebuilding

-After the war, Berlin was left in ruins, both physically and politically.
-The city was divided into four occupation zones controlled by the Allied powers: the United States, the Soviet Union, the United Kingdom, and France.
+At the end of the war, Berlin physically and politically was in shatters.
+The city was divided into four occupation zones controlled by the Allied powers: The four prominent countries of that time such as the United States, the Soviet Union, the United Kingdom, and France.

 Reunification and Rebirth